netscaler/netscaler-terraform-modules/aws/cluster/serial_add/README.md

 - Role - `citrix_adc_cluster_role`
 - 3 ENIs for each CitrixADC - `management`, `server`, `client`
 - 2 ENIs for test_ubuntu - `ubuntu_client`, `ubuntu_management`
+> Terraform copies `cluster.py` to `test_ubuntu` (acts as jumpBox) and executes it remotely, by passing required arguments.

+### Role of `cluster.py` script
+- Depending on the arguments, this script adds/updates/deletes the required number of nodes to/from the cluster.

+## Limitations, for now
+1. Deleting of nodes may have some issues.
+Please check `Known Issues` section
+2. Complete `terraform destroy` may have issues.
+Refer `Known Issues` for troubleshooting.

 ## Support in the next release
-1. A prefix to all the resources created by Terraform so that there can be multiple deployment in the same aws region
+1. A `prefix` to all the resources created by Terraform so that there can be multiple deployment in the same aws region
 2. Taking input of `vpcid` and `subnets` if already present and use them while provisioning Citrix ADCs
 3. Stable nodes deletion support
 4. Stable `terraform destroy` support